-College faculty, College advisers, and members of the Dean of Students' staff have access to student records.
+College faculty, College advisers, and members of the Dean of Students' staff

-The College generally keeps student files for one year after the student has graduated from the College.
+The College generally keeps student files for five years after the student has graduated from the College.
 The files of bachelor's degree recipients are then destroyed; the files of students who have withdrawn from the College before receiving degrees are maintained up to three years and then destroyed.